bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:44 PM CT, December 01</p>
+<p class="updated_time"> Latest data: 10:04 PM CT, December 01</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Currently:

-- 24°
+- 23°
-- Light Snow
+- Flurries
-- 94% humidity
+- 95% humidity
 - 1 mph wind
-- 100% cloud cover
+- 68% cloud cover
-- 40 AQI 🟩
+- 42 AQI 🟩
 - About 11.4 inches of snow on the ground
-- 0.07 inches of rain and 0.94 inches of snow in the past 24 hours
+- 0.08 inches of rain and 1.08 inches of snow in the past 24 hours
-- 0.14 inches of snow and 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>